awesomeadi00/MarkGDoc/README.md

 In this Python Package, you can now convert your markdown files into your very own Google Docs file with ease!
 We have streamlined every Markdown Syntax to match a properly formatted Google Docs API Request, saving you the nitty gritty time of worrying on how to structure a request, ensuring everything is now automated!

-# Key Features
+# Key Functions

 ###  convert_to_google_docs():
-The main function to convert your markdown content into your very own google docs file is the following:
+This is the main function to convert your markdown content into your very own google docs file.
+This will output your very own **Google Docs URL** to your google docs file:

 ```
 google_docs_url =  convert_to_google_docs(content_markdown, document_title, docs_service, credentials_file, scopes, debug=False)
 ```

 You need to ensure to pass:
-- Your markdown content as a single string
+- `content_markdown` : A string of your markdown content

-- The title you would like to name your document as a string
+- `document_title` : A string of the title of your google docs

-- Your google docs build service
+- `docs_service` : Your google docs build service

-- The path to your credentials.json file
+- `credentials_file` : The path to your credentials.json file

-- Scopes to define the access for the application.
+- `scopes` : Scopes to define the access for the application.

     - You can declare this constant as a default but feel free to add more:

     ```